-Applicants must provide proof of high school graduation, or its equivalent, prior to the beginning of classroom attendance.
+Applicants must provide proof of high school graduation, or its equivalent, or a passing score on an independently administered, standardized, nationally recognized test approved by the U.S. Department of Education, prior to the beginning of classroom attendance, prior to the beginning of classroom attendance.